-G&A expenses in 2022 were \$10,407 (19.9% of sales) compared to \$10,096 (20.6% of sales) in 2021.
+G&A expenses in 2023 were \$11,016 (21.9% of sales) compared to \$10,407 (19.9% of sales) in 2022.
 G&A expenses include the "front office" functional costs of executive management and outside directors, finance and accounting, corporate information systems, human resources, stockholder relations, corporate risk management, corporate governance, protection of intellectual property, amortization of identifiable intangibles and legal costs.
 The table above helps identify certain specific categories of G&A expenses which might be of interest to stockholders.

-The increase in G&A expenses was essentially due to \$648 higher U.S. litigation costs, offset by \$351 reduction of OUS foreign currency expenses due to a stronger USD.
-An FX rate change favorable USD impact of \$223 (out of the \$351 total) was from the amortization of Femcare acquisition IIA, which was £1,589 in 2022 compared to £1,590 in 2021.
+The increase in G&A expenses was due to \$990 higher U.S. litigation costs, as well as higher salaries (except the CEO) due to cost-of-living adjustments.
+Stronger EUR and GBP relative to the USD increased net foreign currency G&A expenses by \$30, compared to what they would have been in 2022.
+This includes an FX rate change unfavorable USD impact of \$24 (out of the \$30 total) from the amortization of Femcare acquisition IIA, which was £1,589 in both 2023 and 2022.

 As stockholders likely remember, the non-cash IIA amortization expense related to the Filshie Clip System includes IIA from both the 2011 acquisition of Femcare Group Ltd and the 2019 purchase of the CSI exclusive U.S. distribution rights for the Filshie Clip System.
-The combined IIA amortization expense in 2022 was 12.2% of total WW consolidated sales (\$6,386) compared to 13.5% in 2021 (\$6,610).
-The decline in percent of sales was due both to higher sales and to a stronger USD converting the GBP IIA amortization expense, which was about the same in GBP as in the prior year.
+The combined IIA amortization expense in 2023 was 11.3% of total WW consolidated sales (\$5,661) compared to 12.2% in 2022 (\$6,386).
+The decline in percent of sales was due to the completion of the CSI IIA amortization expense in October 2023.

 The Femcare IIA amortization expense will continue at the same £397 per calendar quarter rate ending in 1Q 2026 (or until the value of any remaining IIA becomes impaired), subject to changes in the FX rate when converted to USD.
-The early 2019 purchase of CSI exclusive Filshie Clip System U.S. distribution rights is being amortized at \$1,105 per calendar quarter over the remaining life of the Femcare distribution agreement with CSI, which will end in 4Q 2023..

-Excluding the non-cash Femcare and CSI IIA amortization expenses, UTMD consolidated operating expenses were \$6,021 (11.5% of sales) in 2022 compared to \$5,427 (11.1% of sales) in 2021.
-The difference was due to litigation expenses.
-Maintaining a consistent GPM and tightly controlling operating expenses remains the key to UTMD's excellent profitability and Return on Stockholder Equity (ROE).
+Excluding the non-cash Femcare and CSI IIA amortization expenses, UTMD consolidated operating expenses were \$7,599 (15.1% of sales) in 2023 compared to \$6,021 (11.5% of sales) in 2022.
+The difference was mainly due to \$990 higher litigation expenses.
+Without the IIA amortization and litigation expenses, UTMD consolidated operating expenses were \$5,940 (11.8% of sales) in 2023 compared to \$5,351 (10.2% of sales) in 2022.